Quad State Quad Buster

 If you can help, contact Bur.

-2012 volunteers: Mike Bur, Tom Simonds, Caren Jew, Jack Anderson, <your name here!>
+2013 volunteers: Mike Bur, Caren Jew, Tom Simonds, Caroline Williams, <your name here!>

-You will be allowed one reasonable sized drop bag that you will see twice: at Aid Station #2 and again at #4.
+You will be allowed one reasonable sized drop bag that you will see twice: at Aid Station #2 and again at #5.
 BAGS only, no boxes or anything else solid, they just don't pack well.
-There will be aid at five locations (see below).
+There will be aid at four locations, plus self serve water at one (see below).
 You will also be assigned an item to bring to contribute to the community aid.

 It's the AT, it's blazed white, how hard could it be to follow?

-That notwithstanding, PATC maps 5&6 [that's only one piece of paper] are required gear.
+That notwithstanding, PATC maps 5&6 [that's only one piece of paper] is required gear.
 The last couple of miles leave the AT and are on a blue-blazed side trail.
-The map is available from the PATC store.
+This map is available from the PATC store.

 A working cell phone with a fully charged battery is also required gear.
 When you register, list your cell phone number - you may need to contact me or I may need to contact you during the event.

 You will also need a light in your drop bag -- except for the very fast, many will finish in the dark.
 Be prepared.